 What is Ductile Fracture or Ductile Failure?

-Ductile fracture occurs over a period of time and normally occurs after yield stress, where as brittle fracture is fast and can occur at lower stress levels than a ductile fracture.
+The ductile fracture occurs over a period of time and normally occurs after yield stress, whereas brittle fracture is fast and can occur at lower stress levels than a ductile fracture.
 That is why Ductile fracture is considered better than brittle fracture.
-Refer to Fig. 1 below that explains both the fracture mechanisms.
-The area under the stress strain curve represents the absorbed energy before failure.
+Refer to Fig. 1 below that explains both fracture mechanisms.
+The area under the stress-strain curve represents the absorbed energy before failure.
 Clearly, the required energy in brittle failure is quite less than the ductile failure.

 Brittle Fracture Mechanism

 The mechanism of brittle fracture shown above is known as Brittle cleavage fracture.
 This occurs in metals with a high strain-hardening rate and relatively low cleavage strength.

 Ductile materials under some conditions can become brittle if the conditions are changed.
 Such a condition is the effect of temperature.
 Many materials of industrial use exhibit ductile fracture at ambient and elevated temperatures and brittle fracture at low temperatures.
 The transition temperature below which a material is brittle and above which it is ductile is known as the Nil-Ductility Transition (NDT) temperature.
 This temperature is not constant but varies depending on prior mechanical and heat treatment and the nature and amounts of impurity elements.
 It is determined by the Izod or Charpy Impact tests.
 At temperature above the NDT temperature, some plastic deformation will occur before the fracture

 With an increase in ductility, NDT decreases.
 So it is always preferred to increase ductility.
 The parameters that impact ductility are: